RedHatEdge/patterns/patterns/scaling-deployments-msp/README.md

 # Scaling Deployments as a Managed Service Provider
 This pattern gives an opinionated look at scaling up deployment capabilities using gitops tooling from the perspective of a managed service provider.

-## Problem
-**Problem Statement:** When acting as a managed service provider, it can often be challenging to install and run many deployments of an application at scale for customers.

 ## Abstract
 | Key | Value |
 | --- | --- |